Following up on the 9 team problems easily observed by outsiders, I asked three client teams,

-- In team meeting when the problem is discussed, you feel cautious, are less honest, and vague when talking about your ideas regarding the problem and solutions.
-You often try to determine others positions on the issue without revealing your own.
+- In team meetings, when the problem is discussed, you feel cautious, are less honest, and are vague when discussing your ideas regarding the situation and solutions.
+You often try to determine others’ positions on the issue without revealing your own.

-- You find that the problem-solving steps you take, both as a team member and as a team, fail to solve the problem and tend to make it worse.
+- You find that the problem-solving steps you take, both as a team member and as a team, fail to solve the problem and tend to worsen it.

-- You frequently find yourself fantasizing about what you might have done or should have done: “When he said …, I wish I had said…”
+- You frequently fantasize about what you might or should have done: “When he said …, I wish I had said…”

-- You look for ways to escape by taking sick leave or vacation time, traveling, or scheduling other “more important” meetings on days when the problem is going to be discussed.
+- You look for ways to escape by taking sick leave or vacation time, traveling, or scheduling other “more important” meetings on days when the problem will be discussed.